balanjaneyulu23/DSA/README.md

              2. Sort a given array using bubble sort algorithm <br />
              3. Sort a given array using insertion sort algorithm <br />
              4. Sort a given array using merge sort algorithm using recursion <br />
+             5. Sort a given array using quick sort algorithm using recursion <br />